-I often get calls from companies that want to get their product into China or increase sales there.
-Many times, they are under the false impression that they have two choices: go it alone or form a joint venture with a Chinese company.
+Our China lawyers often get calls from companies that want to get their product into China or increase sales there.
+Many times, these companies are under the false impression that they have two choices: go it alone via a China WFOE or form a joint venture with a Chinese company.
 Entering into a distributorship relationship with a Chinese company (or companies) is another option.
-From a strictly legal perspective, distribution relationships between foreign and Chinese companies are actually fairly straightforward and are far easier and generally less risky than joint venture deals and typically far less costly and time consuming than going it alone.
+From a strictly legal perspective, distribution (and reseller) relationships between foreign and Chinese companies are actually fairly straightforward and are far easier and generally less risky than joint venture deals and typically far less costly and time consuming than going it alone.

 From a business perspective, taking most products into China (be they industrial or consumer), marketing it, selling it, and then delivering it, is a massive task for any foreign company.
 I hate to trot out a cliche, but China is a big and diverse country and it should be viewed as many markets, not just one.
 Yet with China’s wealth rapidly increasing, it is the rare company that is not at least desirous of adding China to its list of markets.
 China is becoming a consumer/buyer nation.

 We have written a number of times about some of the issues foreign companies face in getting their products sold in China, including in the following posts:

 - The Basics On China Retail — Creating Your Own Customers Is The Key.

 - Chocolate Fortunes.
 China’s Consumer Market Writ Large And It Ain’t Easy….